 On December 11, 2020, the court issued its decision and order on the parties' respective motions for summary judgment in which the court: (a) awarded plaintiffs damages in the sum of \$750, plus prejudgment interest; (b) granted that portion of the Company's motion dismissing Jenkins's claim for \$600 based on his having executed a written waiver of his right to receive that sum; and (c) denied both sides' motions with respect to Jones's claim to recover \$150 and directed Jones's claim to be tried.
-The court has stated that the trial on the remaining portion of Jones's claim will occur in May 2021.
-We remain confident in the Company's defenses to the remaining portion of Jones's claim.
-We further believe that the Company has meritorious arguments with respect to the claims already decided against the Company, and, accordingly, the Company plans to appeal all unfavorable rulings following the trial of Jones's remaining claim.
+The court had stated that the trial on the remaining portion of Jones's claim will occur in May 2021.